 Other than shooting at targets and being outdoors, are there any benefits?
 Well, you’d be surprised.

-Archery involves the use of weapons.
+Archery involves the use of bows and arrows.
 Kids are taught to be responsible for their safety and that of others.

 Every archer also has to take care of their equipment.
 There are things you have to do and others that you shouldn’t do to ensure durability.

-All this teaches a kid to be responsible at a young age.
+Archery is a great way to teach your kid to be responsible at a young age.
 The responsibility extends to other areas of their lives.

 b.
 Physical Exercise